Sierra Boggess: 2006–2013

-Boggess once again played Christine Daaé in the 25th anniversary concert of The Phantom of the Opera at the Royal Albert Hall in London with Love Never Dies co-star Ramin Karimloo as the Phantom at the Royal Albert Hall on October 1 and 2, 2011.
+Boggess again played Christine Daaé in the 25th anniversary concert of The Phantom of the Opera at the Royal Albert Hall in London with Love Never Dies co-star Ramin Karimloo as the Phantom at the Royal Albert Hall on October 1 and 2, 2011.

 Boggess starred in the Off-Broadway show Love, Loss, and What I Wore from February 29, 2012, through the show's closure on March 25, 2012.

 In April 2012, Boggess announced that she dropped out of Rebecca and instead joined the cast of the upcoming musical revue Prince of Broadway which pays tribute to director Harold Prince.
 However, the project was postponed until 2013.
 On July 2, 2012, Boggess returned to Les Misérables until January 10, 2013.
 This time she joined the West End company at the Queen's Theatre and took over the role of Fantine.

 On January 21, 2013, Boggess returned to the role of Christine in The Phantom of the Opera for the Broadway production's 25th anniversary and co-starred opposite Hugh Panaro as the Phantom.
 She performed the role for a limited six-week engagement through March 2, 2013.
-She was replaced by Christine alternate Samantha Hill.

 Following The Phantom of the Opera, Boggess began teaching various musical theater master classes and began to workshop an upcoming musical adaptation of the 1998 film Ever After.
 However, Boggess was not part of the new musical's world premiere at Paper Mill Playhouse in 2015.
 She also made her cabaret debut with a solo show titled Awakening at New York's 54 Below.
 The 54 Below shows were recorded for a live debut solo album Awakening: Live at 54 Below, which was released on December 10, 2013, from Broadway Records.